nonblocking/mashroom/README.md

 ## Development

-For development Node.js >= 18 is required.
+For development Node.js >= 20 is required.

-After cloning the repository just run
+After cloning the repository run

     npm run setup